-• class is the CSS class to use for the element

-- class1, class2 etc. are the CSS classes to use for the elements in columns 1, 2 etc. - flag is the wrap flag (see below)
+- class is the CSS class to use for the element - class1, class2 etc. are the CSS classes to use for the elements in columns 1, 2 etc. - flag is the wrap flag (see below)

-Each row in a table must start with { followed by a whitespace character, and end with } preceded by a whitespace character.
-The cells in a row must be separated by | with a whitespace character on each side.
+Each row in a table must start with { followed by a space, and end with } preceded by a space.
+The cells in a row must be separated by | with a space on each side.